Arabic (ARBC)

 ARBC 301.
 Advanced Arabic.
 3 Hours.

 Through frequent communicative activities, this course continues to encourage students to read, write, listen, and speak in Modern Standard Arabic, as well as the Shami and Masri dialects of Arabic.
 The instruction will be done completely using the target language.
 Writing activities will be conducted independently and collectively.
 Selected topics at the advanced level about the diverse cultures within the Arabic speaking world, such as different religious practices, music, and the role of public spaces will be integrated into the course.
-Successful completion of this course satisfies the Cultures and Peoples requirements for graduation.

 Prerequisite: ARBC 202 with a minimum grade of C-.